 - Prospects – don’t wait until they become customers, invite them to connect early in the sales process

-- Current colleagues – staff, colleagues, peers, associates etc. who you’re in contact with at the moment.
+- Current and previous colleagues – staff and colleagues who you’re in contact with currently or previously

 Go through your address book, email system, CRM etc. in a systematic way.
 And LinkedIn will suggest people who you might know too.

 This is specifically Status Updates that you create – the comments and likes are part of the conversation piece at point 4.